 If you are using your own device, please download FileOpen from here.

-Standards accessed via FileOpen can only be printed once, and cannot be shared with any other person.
+Standards accessed via FileOpen can only be printed once, and cannot be shared with any other person, device or the ANU wireless printing service.
+Standards can only be viewed on the device they are downloaded on, access to the document will cease 365 days from the last use.
 See here for further information about how you can use standards with FileOpen.

 ATI contains bibliographic information on Australian documentation concerning sport, recreation and tourism from 1982 to 1988, tourism only from 1989, and on tourism and hospitality from 1996 to June 2000.
 Source documents include books, conference proceedings, audiovisual material, newspapers, journals, reports, commercial publications, unpublished material and government documents.